rowhitswami/Indian-Paper-Currency-Classification/README.md

     - Used __Amazon S3 Bucket__ to store the uploaded image and predictions.
     - Used __CSRF Token__ to protect against CSRF attacks.
     - Used __Sentry__ to catch the exception on the back-end.
-    - After uploading the image, the predictions are displayed on a __Pie Chart__.
+    - After uploading the image, the predictions are displayed on a __Bar Chart__.

 ## Installation
 The Code is written in Python 3.7.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository: